 10. Don't forget the Toy Jeepney

-So you have just visited the Philippines.
+So you have just visited the Philippines and tried out the best things to do.
 Perhaps you explored one city thoroughly or hopped from city to city or even island.
 You experienced thrills, adventures, serenity, and sunshine.
 Before leaving, you may want to have a souvenir to remember the amazing time you had; something that captures the essence of your trip.
-Look no further than a toy jeepney.
+Look no further than a toy jeepney - it’s probably one of the best Philippine pasalubongs you can get.
 A jeepney is a unique and iconic form of transportation in the Philippines.
 It is a form of public transportation that is painted with a spray of vivid colors and filled with decorations in the interior.
 This toy vehicle is fun, relatively easy to pack, and a great way to remember your trip!

 11. Adorn yourself with deep sea treasures - Philippine Pearls